 Symptoms of blepharitis include ocular irritation, itching, foreign body sensation, and swelling.
 It can be mild to severe, and can last days to many years.
 There are a variety of treatment options, including eyelid cleaning (baby shampoo scrubs, warm compresses), oral medication (doxcycycline), and ocular drops (Azasite and antibiotic/steroid combo drops).

-How To Prevent A Sty
+How To Prevent A Stye

-How Long Will A Sty Last?
+How Long Will A Stye Last?

-A new sty can be painful, but that is usually temporary, lasting hours to days.
+A new eyelid sty can be painful, but that is usually temporary, lasting hours to days.
 A sty usually goes away on its own.
-However, some stys don’t go away and result in a chalazion, which is painless.
+However, some styes don’t go away and result in a chalazion, which is painless.
 It is a collection of thick mucus and inflammatory response.
 Treatment options depend on the size and exact location of the chalazion.
 Treatment options include aggressive eyelid hygiene, injection of a medicine into the chalazion, and surgical drainage.
-Dr Taban uses a special combination of steroid and 5FU mixture to inject chalazions, which usually cause resolution of the chalazion in days to a few weeks without leaving any scars.
+Dr. Taban uses a special combination of steroid and 5FU mixture to inject chalazions, which usually cause resolution of the chalazion in days to a few weeks without leaving any scars.
 Dr. Taban has contributed to many textbooks regarding the treatment and procedure process of eyelid chalazions.